 - Expect daily non-asphalt roads and river crossing.

-- There is a repair shop in every inhabited place along Central Asia.
+- There is a repair shop in every inhabited place along with Central Asia.

 - Take two extra tires instead of one.
 If you want to be better off, take three spare tires.
 Use adequate tires for the trip in both quality and condition.
 There is absolutely no use taking huge mud tires, you can make the route with normal tires, the chance for mud is small, as you will travel mostly on rocky and sandy surfaces.